fynv/ThrustRTC/README.md

 There are several differences between ThrustRTC and Thrust C++:

 * ThrustRTC does not include the iterators.
-All operations explicitly works on the device vectors.
+All operations explicitly work on the device vectors.
 * Functors in ThrustRTC are implemented as "do{...} while(false);" blocks, so "return" is not supported.
   User need to specify a variable name for the return value and assign to it. "break" is supported though.
 * We may not be able to port all the Thrust algorithms.